harvester/harvester/docs/harvester-configuration.md

 Below is a reference of all configuration keys.

+> :warning: **Security Risks**: The configuration file contains credentials which should be kept secretly.
+Please do not make the configuration file publicly accessible at the moment.

 ### `server_url`

 The URL of the Harvester server to join as an agent.